JemTB/JemTB/README.md

 - Hi, I’m @JemTB
 - A full time Mathematics student
-- I’m currently learning C++ and hope to learn C# in order to help with the Skyblivion project!
+- I’m currently learning JavaScript and Python
 - I’m looking to collaborate on anything where I can be useful - I need the practice tbh
 - If you need to contact me, get my attention through some repo :)
 - Happy Coding!